MSouilah/Radmax_v2/README.md

 ## Electron app
 The program is also working with [Electron](https://www.electronjs.org/) as GUI.
 Before using Electron, you need to install the node environnement system [Node](https://nodejs.org/en/download/).
 When its done, there are two mode.
 1/ You install the electron package globally on your computer, `npm install electron --save-dev`, and then you launch RaDMaX<sup>2</sup> with this version of electron.
 2/ You install a locally version of Electron in the RaDMaX<sup>2</sup> directory.
-This second method is the one to choose because Electron is in a permanent development and newer version of the Electron app sometimes break compatibility with old one, and RaDMaX<sup>2</sup> program might not work with recent Electron version.
+This second method is the one to choose because Electron is in a permanent development and newer version of the Electron app sometimes break compatibility with old one, and RaDMaX<sup>2</sup> program might not work with recent Electron version.<Br>
-Instruction:
+Instructions:
 In a terminal, navigate to the "Radmax_v2" folder and run `npm install --save-dev electron`.
 This will install all the Electron dependencies in a folder called "node_modules".
 The size of the directory is quite high, about 200MB.
 Then run `python .\Radmax.py -b3`.

 ## Development environment